Rancho Sante Fe DUI Lawyers

 It could be that the police officer at the scene lacked probable cause to make a traffic stop in the first place, or the equipment used during a breathalyzer or blood test may have been defective.
 Moreover, the police officer might have cut corners and denied you of your rights.
 These are some examples that could be enough to get the charges dismissed or lessened.

-If you have been charged with a DUI, please get in touch with jD Law Criminal Defense Attorneys as soon as possible: (760) 630-2000.
+If you have been charged with a DUI in Rancho Santa Fe, please get in touch with jD Law Criminal Defense Attorneys as soon as possible: (760) 630-2000.
 As a board-certified criminal law specialist, James N. Dicks can provide you with advice and direction in regard to facing a DUI.

 Don’t Waste Any Time!